OpenNebula/addon-storpool/README.md

 If oned and sunstone services are on different servers it is possible to install only part of the integration:

- * set environment variable AUTOCONF=1 to enable the automatic configuration of addon defaults in the opennebula config
+ * set environment variable AUTOCONF=1 to enable the automatic configuration of driver defaults in the opennebula configuration

 * Run the install script as 'root' user and check for any reported errors or warnings